ronaldstoner/ron/_posts/2022-12-29-nostr_Security_and_Privacy.md

 ## <i class="fa fa-exclamation-triangle fa-lg"> Cross Site Scripting (XSS)
 Cross-site scripting (XSS) is a type of cyber attack that involves injecting malicious code into a website or web application.
 This code is typically executed in the context of the affected website, allowing the attacker to perform a variety of malicious actions, such as stealing sensitive data, manipulating the website's content or functionality, or redirecting users to malicious websites.

 One way that XSS attacks can be introduced is through nostr notes and links.
 For example, an attacker could create a note that contains malicious code and share it via a relay.
 Since nostr is decentralized, anyone can choose to write a front end client that parses the malicious note for viewing.
-If a user is using a vulnerable client and clicks on the post their web browser may execute the code and the attack may be successful.
+If a user is using a vulnerable client and clicks on the note their web browser may execute the code and the attack may be successful.

 ## <i class="fa fa-exclamation-triangle fa-lg"> IP Address
 Relay operators can see the IP address of a nostr user when a user adds and connects to their relay.
 An IP address is a unique numerical label assigned to every device connected to the internet, and it is used to identify and communicate with that device.